Get answers for your health queries from top Doctors for FREE!

 • Urology

-Transurethral Resection of the Prostate (TURP) is a prevalent procedure globally, favored by men aged 50-70 combating Benign Prostatic Hyperplasia (BPH).
+Transurethral Resection of the Prostate (TURP) is a prevalent procedure globally, favored by men aged 50-70 who have benign prostatic hyperplasia (BPH).
 With a 90% success rate, TURP significantly alleviates urinary symptoms by removing an average of 22 grams of tissue.
+However, it is an invasive surgery and carries potential risks such as bleeding, infection, and impotence.
+Recovery time after TURP can take several weeks, and patients may experience some temporary symptoms such as urinary retention and retrograde ejaculation.

 TURP